Skip to content

 I only ever saw one lad with a green tie and within a few days of that sighting, he had gone home.
 I never saw another one until way into my sentence.

-Incidently, there were genuine reasons for trying to become a model “prisoner” because such prisoners were allowed “outside” to help in old peoples homes or their gardens – and that usually meant access to cigarettes ……..and sugar in tea, two commodities that were not allowed in Haslar.
+Incidentally, there were genuine reasons for trying to become a model “prisoner” because such inmates were allowed to partake in outside work to help in old peoples homes or their gardens and that usually meant access to cigarettes or sugar in tea, two commodities that were forbidden in the Haslar facility itself.

-Inmates were rewarded for their work.
-“Pay” consisted of up to about 40 credits.
+Regarding currency in the place, inmates were rewarded for their work and pay, consisting of up to 40 credits a week could be spent in the centre’s shop.
 A mars bar would cost 10 credits, a packet of fruit pastilles 8 credits and a refresher toffee bar 5 credits.
 Stamps could be purchased with these credits too.

-I was content with my first day’s incarceration, maybe even relishing the challenge.
-Lying in bed, I was calculating my chances of surviving the regime and beginning to understand that maybe 75% of the inmates were merely “serving their time” and were no genuine threat to me.
+I was content with my first few day’s incarceration, maybe even relishing the challenge.
+Lying in bed, I was calculating my chances of surviving the regime and beginning to comprehend that about 75% of the inmates were simply “serving their time” and were no serious or genuine threat to me.

-I had witnessed and was aware that there were still scores of potentially dangerous inmates in the centre and reminded myself that this was only the first 24 hours of a 3 month stretch.
+Nevertheless, I had witnessed and was aware that there were still scores of potentially dangerous or violent inmates in my orbit and reminded myself that I had only experienced a few days of a 3 month stretch.

-As with every day at Haslar, each one mirrored the previous and each one would be identical as tomorrows – save for the actual task that would be given to each inmate.
+As with every day at Haslar, each one mirrored the previous and each one would be identical to tomorrows – save for the actual task that an inmate would likely inherit and keep for the duration

 I slept well.